Your way to find the right pair of sunglasses!

 Andy Wolf – 4714 (€289)

-Andy Wolf sources acetate from Italy because they believe it to be the best, but everything else — including design, prototyping, production and distribution — is done in-house from their residence in Hartberg, Austria.
+Andy Wolf sources acetate for the sunglasses from Italy because they believe it to be the best, but everything else — including design, prototyping, production and distribution — is done in-house from their residence in Hartberg, Austria.
 Andy Wolf isn’t available to buy online but is in stores in 45 countries.
 Check out the store finder for more information.

 neubau – Alain (€329)